luckycdev/Zenith-Bot/README.md

 ### Features:

 - GOIMP server list command
-- Notifier for when Bennett Foddy talks in the top of the mountain chat
+- Notifier for when Bennett Foddy talks in the top of the mountain chat ( NOTE: useless now since Bennett disabled the totm chat :( )

 ### Usage instructions: